ramonberrios/career-development/README.md

 ![Imgur](https://i.imgur.com/Zr235Mq.jpg)

-# Career Development

-## Career Support Guide
+# Tech Fellows Career Readiness Guide
+A guide to career readiness in-class sessions

-Congratulations on being accepted to the Plaform by Per Scholas Training.
-In this guide, will be everything that will be covered over the next 10 weeks.
-The Careers Team is excited to work with you on your journey through this course and into your career.
+Congratulations on being accepted to the Tech Fellows Course.
+In this guide, will be everything that will be covered over the next 12 weeks.
+The Per Scholas team is excited to work with you on your journey through this course and into your career with Cognizant.

-The Careers Team will help you build a foundation for your current and post employment jouney.
+The Per Scholas Team will help you build a foundation for your upcoming interview with Cognizant.
 We will provide you with the tools, resources, are best practices.

 ### Contact Information

-##### Ramon Berrios, Manager, Career Advancement
+- Ramon Berrios - Manager, Employer Relations
 - Email - rberrios@perscholas.org
-- Phone - 929-360-0822 Ext.
-406
 - LinkedIn - <a href="https://www.linkedin.com/in/ramonberrios/">Ramon Berrios</a>
 - Github - <a href="https://github.com/ramonberrios">ramonberrios</a>

-##### Zamira Kamal, Senior Manager, Partnerships

-- Email - zkamal@perscholas.org
-- Phone - 929-360-0822 Ext.
-406
-- LinkedIn - <a href="https://www.linkedin.com/in/zamirakamal/">Zamira Kamal</a>

-### Careers Development Schedule
+### Careers Classes Schedule

-Career Development Classes are scheduled to run each day for one hour at the same start and end time given at the beginning of the training.
-Any changes.
-Depending on class needs and scheduling conflicts this time is subject to change
+Career Classes run Thursdays from 1pm - 5pm on the selected weeks stated below.

 ### Prep Work
 Before we can begin we need to make sure we have some basics set up.
 This should be completed prior to the first class
 * Create <a href="https://github.com/">Github Account</a>
 * Create <a href="https://www.linkedin.com">LinkedIn Account</a>
-* Create <a href="http://www.garysguide.com/events">Garys Guide Account</a>
 * Create <a href="https://www.meetup.com/">Meetup Account</a>
-* Create <a href="https://trello.com/">Trello Account</a>
 * Create <a href="https://slack.com/">Slack Account</a>
-* Create <a href="http://creddle.io/">Creddle Account</a> - Optional for resume creation
-* Reading <a href="https://www.experian.com/blogs/ask-experian/credit-education/report-basics/understanding-your-experian-credit-report/">Credit Report</a>

 <table>